 Grandparents may also seek partial physical custody of their grandchildren in the following situations:

 - Death of a parent.

 - Separation of the parents for at least six months.

 - Residence of the child with the grandparents for at least 12 consecutive months and the child is then removed from the grandparents’ home by the parents.

 It is important to note that in any custody proceeding between a parent of a child and a nonparent, including grandparents, there is a presumption that custody shall be awarded to the parents.
 However, the attorneys at Rubin, Glickman, Steinberg & Gifford P.C. have extensive experience in presenting clear and convincing evidence to rebut this presumption.

 There are numerous factors that courts consider in determining whether to grant a custody petition by a grandparent.
-Our lawyers can help you put your best foot forward in making your case of custody.
+Our Montgomery County grandparent right lawyers can help you put your best foot forward in making your case of custody.